 Seven Drunken Ducks in the Driveway

 Tuesday, when I came from work, I could see my husband standing in the driveway, nicely dressed for date night.
 He was looking and bending down and turning around several times.
 Quite unusual for someone who is waiting to be picked up.
 When he saw me, he made signs to slow down.
 I found this funny as I was just driving 15 mp/h, the speed limit on our road.

-I expected that there are squirrels or a cat in the driveway.
+I expected squirrels or a cat in the driveway.
 What a surprise!
 When I pulled into the driveway, I hit the breaks immediately.
 My husband was surrounded by seven (!) young ducks.
-Where he moved, they followed him.
-Like he were their mother duck.
+Where he moved, they followed him like their mother duck.

 Now his turning made sense to me.
 When he stood in place, three sat down while the others walked around him.
 When he walked in a direction, they followed him.

 He told me that they ate the choke berries from our tree.
 I have seen various varieties of finks eating these berries before.
 I always had the impression that the berries make the birds sort of drunken – intoxicated.
 Maybe that’s why the ducks behaved so funny. 😉